Helmet laws linked to fewer child deaths

-According to a new study, state laws requiring children and teenagers to wear helmets are effective in reducing the number of deaths related to incidents involving bicycles and cars, according to a new study.
+According to a new study, state laws requiring children and teenagers to wear helmets are effective in reducing the number of deaths related to incidents involving bicycles and cars.
 Researchers analyzing the number of bicycle deaths between 1999 and 2010 found that states with bicycle helmet laws reported about 20 percent fewer bike-related fatalities involving riders under 16 years old.

 Approximately 900 people die as a result of bicycle-related crashes every year in the United States.
 Three quarters of these fatalities are caused by head injuries.
 Previous research found that wearing a helmet reduces a person’s risk of a head or brain injury by up to 88 percent.